You’ve bought a papaya or two to give the fruit a try. You returned home, and you’re thinking: how long do papayas last and how do I store them?

 - Color.
 Green papayas are unripe, green turning yellow or orange means it’s getting there (see my photo below), while mostly (more than 50%) yellow or orange is ripe ([BT]).

 - Feel.
 Firm means it’s unripe.
-If it gives in a little to a gentle squeeze, it’s ready for eating, just like with mangos.
+If it gives in a little to a gentle squeeze, it’s ready for eating, just like with mangos and kiwi.

 That’s it.
 It shouldn’t take you more than a couple of seconds to tell if your papaya is ripe or not.